 As a division within the College of Arts and Sciences, the Division of Natural Sciences offers major programs in each department leading to B.A. and B.S. degrees, minor programs, and core courses that fulfill general education elements.
 The departments provide supporting courses for interdisciplinary programs within the sciences and for other schools of the university.
-Courses for B.A. in Education degrees with majors and minors in the natural sciences are available; see the Education section of this catalog for specific degree requirements.
-See also the sections on Environmental Studies and on the Health Sciences (under Pre-Professional Programs) for related programs.
+Courses for B.A. in Education degrees with majors and minors in the natural sciences are available; see the Department of Instructional Development and Leadership section of this catalog for the specific degree requirements.
+See also the sections on Environmental Studies and on the Health Sciences (located in the Pre-Professional Programs section) for related programs.